dJlars/FgPCpublic/README.md

 The relevant parameters are the harmonics $H$, the polynomial degree $N$ and the distribution of the uncertain parameter.

-Further details are given in the publication [“Uncertainty Analysis of Limit Cycle Oscillations in Nonlinear Dy- namical Systems with the Fourier Generalized Polynomial Chaos Expansion”](https://doi.org/10.1016/j.jsv.2025.119017).
+Further details are given in the publication [“Uncertainty Analysis of Limit Cycle Oscillations in Nonlinear Dynamical Systems with the Fourier Generalized Polynomial Chaos Expansion”](https://doi.org/10.1016/j.jsv.2025.119017).

 # Folder Structure